titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 * Well-designed
 * Functional

-We narrowed down our list to the 8 best keychains for men.
-They offer functions such as a bottle opener to a screwdriver or even a pipe...
+We narrowed down our list to the **8 best keychains for men**.
+These keychains offer practical functions such as a bottle opener, a screwdriver or even a pipe...
 Yes, you read it right...
+A pipe…

-A pipe… They are the perfect addition to your everyday carry.
+They are the perfect addition to your everyday carry.

 ### The James Brand Halifax Keychain Multi-Tool